reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/concepts/paging.md

 In addition, Cumulocity also supports a `currentPage` parameter which can be used to control which page from the collection the server should return.
 The `currentPage` defaults 1, however can be changed to return a different page of the collection.

-Please read the [Cumulocity IoT documentation](http://cumulocity.com/guides/reference/rest-implementation/#rest-usage) for further details about paging.
+Please read the [Cumulocity documentation](http://cumulocity.com/guides/reference/rest-implementation/#rest-usage) for further details about paging.

 ### Using paging on the command line